 Can I cancel my appointment for a research study?

-Yes, you may cancel your appointment up to 2 hours prior to the start time at https://txstatecj.sona-systems.com.
+Yes, you may cancel your appointment up to 24 hours prior to the start time on the TXST Criminal Justice SONA website.

 -